-The Koho Premium Prepaid Visa is the top end card from People's Trust Company which is the parent company of Koho.
+The Koho Premium Prepaid Mastercard is the top end card from People's Trust Company which is the parent company of Koho.
 The card is prepaid which means you don't have to have good credit to have it in your wallet.
 You simply fund it before using and you can only spend as much as you have loaded onto the card.
 The card does carry a monthly fee but it also provides the best reward earn rates of the two of cards offered in the Koho program.
 Not only that you can earn additional cash back when you refer people to Koho and here's a biggie - it comes with no Foreign Transaction fees so if you use the card to shop online outside of Canada or travel outside of Canada you won't be dinged with that 2 to 3% extra most cards charge on non C$ purchases.

-The Koho Premium Prepaid Visa charges a $9 monthly or $84 annual subscription fee however you do get your first 30 days free to try it out.
+The Koho Premium Prepaid Mastercard charges a $9 monthly or $84 annual subscription fee however you do get your first 30 days free to try it out.
 There is no welcome bonus outside of the free trial period but it does have the extra cash back bonus when you refer a friend.

 As the card is prepaid there are no interest rates associated with it since you cannot run a credit balance.